L-Leite/cso2-master-server/README.md

 - ```-P, --port-holepunch [port]``` (*optional*) The server's holepunch (UDP) port (default: 30002)
 - ```-l, --log-packets``` (*optional*) Log the incoming and outgoing packets

-## Pull requests
+## Contributing

-Pull requests are very much welcome.
+Bug reports and pull requests are very much welcome.

-Please read the [contributing guide](https://github.com/Ochii/cso2-master-service/blob/master/.github/PULL_REQUEST_TEMPLATE.md) before contributing.
+See the [current project's progress](https://github.com/Ochii/cso2-master-services/projects/1) for more information.

 ## Contributors